Kalyxt/HowTo_FactorioServer/README.md

 # HowTo_FactorioServer
-Docs on how to start Factorio headless server
+Docs on how to start Factorio headless server. <br>
-This not cover how to set up networking and port forward.
+This not cover how to set up networking and port forward. <br>

 # Windows